UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Planned_Outages.md

 layout: docs
 ---

+!!! important UCL Christmas closing
+    UCL is closed for Christmas from the afternoon of Friday 20 December until 9am on Thursday 2 January.
+During this time, all clusters will be running unattended.
+Any problems with the clusters and any tickets received will be looked at on our return.

 # Planned Outages

 The second Tuesday of every month is a maintenance day, when the following clusters should be considered at risk from 8:00AM: Myriad, Kathleen, Young, Michael, Aristotle and the Data Science Platform.
 We won’t necessarily perform maintenance every month, and notice by email will not always be given about maintenance day work that only puts services at risk.